Thursday, April 2, 2026

 Wear a Weaving!

 Think of the variety of materials and tools we have in our Fibers Studio.
-Yarn, string, fabric, buttons, looms, pom pom makers, felt, patterns, pins, crochet needles, sewing machines, needles and thread.
+Yarn, string, fabric, buttons, looms, pom pom makers, felt, patterns, pins, crochet needles, sewing machines, tapestry needles and thread.

 Let's make a woven bracelet.